SolomonMuhyeY/MyPortfolio/README.md

 # MyPortfolio
-this is my first trial to create some portfolio
+this is my first trial to create my portfolio